-8.5 Procurement from Micro and Small Enterprises (MSEs)
+10.5Procurement from Micro and Small Enterprises (MSEs)

-9 COMPLIANCES UNDER COMPANIES ACT 2013
+11. COMPLIANCES UNDER COMPANIES ACT 2013

 The Company has not accepted or invited any deposits from the public under Chapter V ofthe Companies Act 2013 read with Companies (Acceptance of Deposit) Rules 2014 during theyear under review.
 Therefore the information required to be reported under Rule 8 (5) (v)of Companies (Accounts) Rules 2014 is NIL.

 11.2 Particulars of Loans & Guarantees Given Investments Made and SecuritiesProvided

 During the year the Company has not provided any loan made any investment; orprovided any guarantee under section 186 of Companies Act 2013 read with Companies(Meetings of Board and its Powers) Rules 2014.
 Therefore the information to be reportedunder section 186 of the Companies Act 2013 is NIL.

 11.3 Contracts And Arrangements With Related Parties

 11.4 Internal Financial Control System

-The Company has in place an internal control system which commensurate with size scaleand complexity of its operations.
+The Company has in place an internal control system which is commensurate with sizescale and complexity of its operations.
 Internal audit constitutes an important element inoverall internal control systems of the company.
 The scope of work of the internal auditis well defined and is very exhaustive to cover all crucial functions and businesses ofthe company.
-The internal audit in the company is carried out by the independentprofessional firms appointed for this purpose.
-In addition to Internal Audit M/s UCC&Associates LLP Chartered Accountants were engaged for the work of certification ofinternal financial control (IFC) for the F.Y.2018-19 in accordance with the provisions ofCompanies Act 2013.
-Details of the internal control system are provided in the ManagementDiscussion andAnalysis Report given at Appendix-"A".
+The internal audit of the company is carried out by the independentprofessional firms appointed for this purpose.

 11.5 Risk Management

-The Company has formed a Board Level Risk Management Committee and the details of thecomposition meeting held and terms of reference are included under the Report ofCorporate Governance.
+The Company has formed Board Level Risk Management Committee and the details of thecomposition meeting held and terms of reference are included under the Report ofCorporate Governance.

-The Company also has a below Board level Committee constituted of GGM level officersincluding GGM Security as Chief Risk Officer (CRO).
-The functions of the Committee are toidentify the risks related to the specific business segments of IRCTC in order toestablish an appropriate risk management framework in the Company.
+The Company also has a below Board level Committee constituted of GGM level officersincluding GGM (Security) IRCTC as Chief Risk Officer (CRO).
+The functions of theCommittee are to identify the risks related to the specific business segments of IRCTC inorder to establish an appropriate risk management framework in the Company.

-3. Human Resource Risk
+4. Human Resource Risk

 11.6 Significant and Material Orders

 There are no significant or material orders passed by the regulators or courts ortribunals impacting the going concern status and the Company's operations in future.

 11.7 Secretarial Standards

-The details pertaining to Conservation of Energy and Technology Absorption and ForeignExchange Earnings and Outgo as required to be disclosed under Section 134(3) (m) of theCompanies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 is given asunder:
+The details pertaining to Conservation of Energy and Technology Absorption; and ForeignExchange Earnings and Outgo as required to be disclosed under Section 134(3) (m) of theCompanies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 is given asunder:

-(A) Technology absorption-
+(a) Technology absorption-

 Details are mentioned below in the table:

-|No. ||Particulars ||Status |
+|S. No. ||Particulars ||Status |